Tannakian fundamental groups of blended extensions: Introduction

 Andr\'{e} asks in \cite{An19} whether one can give a proof of the reduction to the semisimple case that does not use deformations.
-As an application of Theorem \ref{thm: intro} (parts (a), (b), (d), (f)), in \S \ref{sec: application to HN for 1-motives} we propose an approach to such a proof.
-More precisely, we prove that the unipotent radicals of the Mumford-Tate and motivic Galois groups of a 1-motive over $\FF$ coincide, provided that the motivic Galois group is understood in the context of a tannakian category of motives over $\FF$ \emph{where every extension of $\mathbbm{1}$ by $\QQ(1)$ comes from a 1-motive}.
-This last condition on $Ext^1(\mathbbm{1},\QQ(1))$ is a special case of a conjecture of Deligne \cite[\S 2.4]{De89}, which predicts that 1-motives should be closed under extensions in a good category of motives.
-Thus if the group $Ext^1(\mathbbm{1},\QQ(1))$ in Nori's tannakian category of (non-effective) motives over $\FF$ is as expected, then one gets another proof of the reduction to the semisimple case of Andr\'{e}'s theorem.
+As an application of Theorem \ref{thm: intro} (parts (a), (b), (d), (f)), we propose an approach to such a proof.
+More precisely, in \S \ref{sec: application to HN for 1-motives} we prove that the unipotent radicals of the Mumford-Tate and motivic Galois groups of a 1-motive $M$ over $\FF$ coincide, provided that the motivic Galois group is understood in the context of a tannakian category of motives $\mathbf{MM}(\FF)$ over $\FF$ {\it where the Hodge realization map on $\Ext^1_{\langle M\rangle^{\otimes}}(\mathbbm{1}, \QQ(1))$ is injective}.
+Here, $\langle M\rangle^{\otimes}$ means the tannakian subcategory of $\mathbf{MM}(\FF)$ generated by (the motive of) $M$ (notably, it is not automatic that every extension of $\mathbbm{1}$ by $\QQ(1)$ in $\langle M\rangle^{\otimes}$ comes from a 1-motive, see the next paragraph).
+Our result for the equality of weight -1 graded parts of the two unipotent radicals is unconditional.
+The condition of injectivity of the Hodge realization on extension classes of $\mathbbm{1}$ by $\QQ(1)$ in $\langle M\rangle^{\otimes}$ is needed to obtain the equality of weight -2 graded parts.
+See Theorem \ref{thm: application to Hodge-Nori}.

+Deligne \cite[\S 2.4]{De89} conjectures that 1-motives should be closed under extensions in a good category of motives.
+In particular, every extension of $\mathbbm{1}$ by $\QQ(1)$ in a good category of motives should come from a 1-motive.
+If this special case of Deligne's conjecture holds true for our category of motives $\mathbf{MM}(\FF)$, then the Hodge realization map is injective on $\Ext^1_{\mathbf{MM}(\FF)}(\mathbbm{1}, \QQ(1))$.
 Ayoub and Barbieri-Viale have proved in \cite{ABV15} that Deligne's aforementioned conjecture holds in the abelian category of effective Nori motives (see \S 8.11 therein).
-For our result to be applicable to the setting of Nori motives, one needs to know this for the category of non-effective Nori motives.

-In a sequel paper we shall further consider applications of Theorem A to the unipotent parts of the Hodge-Nori and Tate conjectures.
+But unfortunately, one does not know Deligne's conjecture even for the special case of extensions of $\mathbbm{1}$ by $\QQ(1)$ for Nori's tannakian category of (ineffective) motives over $\FF$.

 {\bf A word on conventions and notation.} Our tannakian categories are always assumed to be neutral.
 Unless there is a chance of misinterpretation, we suppress the category from the notation for Hom and Ext groups.
 If needed, the category is indicated by a subscript.
 As already mentioned, $\inHom$ denotes the internal Hom.